Babas10/ADA_JEX2017/Project/README.md

 By adding the 3 others data set we think we will have enough material to make an analysis of the trends and its propagation.
 It will be possible for us to go further in the trend propagation by analysing how the health issues cross the barrier of language by including the Spanish dataset.
 The data set are provided in 3 different ways i.e as a raw data set, words/lemma, or linear text.
+The words/lemma/Pos will allow to search for various declinaison of the word health more easily.
+The three corpus are available for download, we will then choose which one to use (more likely words/lemma) for a specific purpose.
+We will be able to directly search in that database through python.

 -200 years of News : Information more localized but can be a strength whether our project wants to identify the questions on country scale.
 -Wikipedia